Sterl-o/Minerva.money/README.md

 ---
-description: The Redemption of Sterling.Finance
+description: The next phase of Sterling.Finance
 ---

 # 🦉 Introduction